 More evidence is needed to rate ginger for these uses.

-Ginger is LIKELY SAFE for most people.
+Ginger is LIKELY SAFE when taken by mouth appropriately.
 Some people can have mild side effects including heartburn, diarrhea, and general stomach discomfort.
 Some women have reported extra menstrual bleeding while taking ginger.

 Bleeding disorders: Taking ginger might increase your risk of bleeding.